The Lawless: Cast

+The film was the film acting debut of Lalo Ríos and Tab Hunter.

 Production

-The film was based on the novel The Voice of Stephen Wilder by Daniel Mainwaring.
+The film was based on the short story The Voice of Stephen Wilder by Daniel Mainwaring.
 Film rights were purchased by Pine-Thomas Productions in August 1949.
 Mainwaring was a friend of Pine Thomas and he persuaded the producers to hire Losey.
 Losey later said:

 It was a subject I felt very passionately about but I had big trouble because Pine and Thomas were a combination that made ‘B’ pictures for Paramount, and they were monsters, absolute monsters.
 And they interfered in the worst possible way at all points and I would never have been able to make that picture in a million years if I hadn’t had the guts and if Dan Mainwaring hadn’t had the guts that he had.
 He really risked his career to protect me.

-Losey studied the film Fury as well as footage from the 1949 Peekskill riots.
+Losey studied the 1936 Fury as well as footage from the 1949 Peekskill riots.

 The film was known at one stage as Outrage.
 Gail Russell had been on suspension by Paramount but was freed to make the film.

 The film was an attempt by Pine-Thomas Productions to make a more "significant" kind of film.
 Shooting began in October and took 18 days.

 Losey found it difficult working with Russell, an alcoholic.
 Although Paramount forbade her from drinking, Losey gave her alcohol so that she could remember her lines.
 Losey loved working with cameraman Roy Hunt.

 Losey said the producer forced a music score on the film that "made it cheaper and more melodramatic and it slowed its tempo" and he was fired.
 He also said: "Mainwaring’s script was a very good one but it was corrupted by the producers.
 I mean all that business of the rape of the girl and the police car going up in flames were stuck in by them, and | didn’t like shooting them and the picture would have been much better without them.
 But it was quite a successful picture in spite of everything, and it does say what I wanted to say."